 Fiji Bitter T-Shirts

-The local beer is called Fiji Bitter and many a visitor who takes a liking to it while in Fiji ends up heading home with a T-shirt decorated with the logo.
+The local beer is called Fiji Bitter, and many a visitor who takes a liking to it while in Fiji ends up heading home with a T-shirt decorated with its logo.